A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Acknowledgements

 The authors would like to thank Prof.~Gabriele Ferrari of Universit{\`a} di Trento and of LEOSolutions (Rovereto, Italy) for critical and useful discussions regarding parametric crystal options for laser wavelength tunability.
-We would also like to thank Dr.~Andrew MacRae of the University of Victoria for reading over the manuscript and providing extremely helpful comments and suggestions.
+We would also like to thank Dr.~Andrew MacRae of the University of Victoria for reading over the manuscript and providing extremely helpful comments and suggestions, and Prof.~Christopher Stubbs of Harvard University for his helpful encouragement at an early stage of these papers.
+JEA gratefully acknowledges support from Canadian Space Agency grants 19FAVICA28 and 17CCPVIC19.